The Sabbath

 Gen 26:5 Because that Abraham obeyed my voice, and kept my charge, my commandments, my statutes, and my laws.

-It is clear that the weekly Sabbath was known and observed a month before the Hebrews even arrived at Sinai.
+It is clear that the weekly Sabbath was known and observed over a month before the Hebrews even arrived at Sinai.

 If indeed the Sabbath was not known before Sinai (as many teach), how could God exhort His people to observe something that He had not yet given them?